Parallel Deep Neural Networks Have Zero Duality Gap: Introduction

-Admittedly, the zero duality gap is hard to achieve for deep neural networks, especially for those with vector outputs.
-This imposes more difficulty to train deep neural networks.
+Admittedly, a zero duality gap is hard to achieve for deep neural networks, especially for those with vector outputs.
+This imposes more difficulty to understand deep neural networks from the convex optimization lens.
 Fortunately, neural networks with parallel structures (also known as multi-branch architecture) appear to be easier to train.
 Practically, the usage of parallel neural networks dates back to AlexNet \citep{krizhevsky2012imagenet}.
 Modern neural network architecture including Inception \citep{szegedy2017inception}, Xception \citep{chollet2017xception} and SqueezeNet \citep{iandola2016squeezenet} utilize the parallel structure.
 As the ``parallel'' version of ResNet \citep{he2016deep, he2016identity}, ResNeXt \citep{xie2017aggregated} and Wide ResNet \citep{zagoruyko2016wide} exhibit improved performance on many applications.
-Recently, it was shown that neural networks with the parallel architecture have smaller duality gaps \citep{zhang2019deep} compared to standard neural networks.
-On the other hand, it is known that overparameterized parallel neural networks have benign training landscapes \citep{haeffele2017global}.
+Recently, it was shown that neural networks with parallel architectures have smaller duality gaps \citep{zhang2019deep} compared to standard neural networks.
+Furthermore, \citet{ergen20213layer,ergen2021path} proved that there is no duality gap for parallel architectures with three-layers.

+On the other hand, it is known that overparameterized parallel neural networks have benign training landscapes \citep{haeffele2017global,ergen2019shallow}.
+The parallel models with the over-parameterization are essentially neural networks in the mean-field regime \citep{nitanda2017stochastic,mei2018mean,chizat2018global,mei2019mean,rotskoff2019global,sirignano2020mean,akiyama2021learnability,chizat2021sparse,nitanda2020particle}.
+The deep linear model is also of great interests in the machine learning community.
 For training $\ell_2$ loss with deep linear networks using Schatten norm regularization, \cite{zhang2019deep} show that there is no duality gap.
+The implicit regularization in training deep linear networks has been studied in \citet{ji2018gradient, arora2019implicit, moroshko2020implicit}.
 From another perspective, the standard two-layer network is equivalent to the parallel two-layer network.
 This may also explain why there is no duality gap for two-layer neural networks.